STEREO: A Pipeline for Extracting Experiment Statistics, Conditions, and Topics from Scientific Papers: Introduction

-To address this challenge, we propose STEREO, a flexible pipeline using machine-learning to extract the desired information.
-STEREO uses active wrapper induction to find regular expressions for statistics extraction, even if the reporting in the paper did not strictly follow APA style guidelines.
-For example, with these rules we can also extract statistics like ``\textit{Physical demand $(t(23) = -2.22, p=0.37)$ and temporal demand $(t(23) = 2.72, p = .012)$ are significantly different}'', although APA style dictates the statistics to be at the end of the sentence and $p$-values are not to be reported with a leading $0$.
-Beside the robust extraction of not completely APA-conform statistics, we extract experimental conditions and topics such as ``men'', ``women'' and ``personal\_data'' as reported in the following example: ``\textit{There was no significant effect for sex, (t(38) = 1.7, p = .097) despite women attaining higher scores than men}''.
+Our pipeline STEREO (STat ExtRaction Experimental cOnditions) uses wrapper induction to find regular expressions for statistics extraction, even if the reporting does not strictly follow APA guidelines.
+For example, with these rules we can extract statistics like ``\textit{Physical demand $(t(23) = -2.22, p=0.37)$ and temporal demand $(t(23) = 2.72, p = .012)$ are significantly different}'', although APA style dictates the statistics to be at the end of the sentence and $p$-values are not to be reported with a leading $0$.
+Beside the robust extraction of not completely APA-conform statistics, we extract experiment conditions and experiment topics such as ``men'', ``women'' and ``personal\_data'' as reported in the following example: ``\textit{There was no significant effect for sex, (t(38) = 1.7, p = .097) despite women attaining higher scores than men}''.
 This helps to increase the interpretability of our extracted statistical records.
-For extracting the conditions, we apply aspect extraction techniques.
-We use machine learning and rule-based approaches, namely Attention-based Aspect Extraction (ABAE) \cite{abae} and grammar-based condition extraction (GBCE).
-The grammar-based approach applies rules based on English grammar and frequently occurring tokens to extract experimental conditions of the corresponding statistic.
-Overall, the extracted details of the statistical report, experimental condition and topics results in a structured metadata record, e.\,g., for the above example we extract $\{ \degreeOfFreedom = 38$, $\statisticVal = 1.7$, $\pvalue = .097$, $\conditions = \{men, women\},~$\topic = personal\_data$ \}$.
+For extracting the conditions, we apply aspect extraction techniques, namely Attention-based Aspect Extraction (ABAE) \cite{abae}, and grammar-based condition extraction (GBCE).
+The grammar-based approach applies rules based on English grammar and frequently occurring tokens to extract experiment conditions of the corresponding statistic.
+Overall, the extracted details of the statistical report, experiment condition, and experiment topics results in a structured metadata record.
+For the above example, we extract $\{ \degreeOfFreedom = 38$, $\statisticVal = 1.7$, $\pvalue = .097$, $\conditions = \{men, women\},~$\topic = personal\_data$ \}$.